Hypnotherapy training FAQs

 As a hypnotherapist, you are working with people's emotional and psychological well-being.
 A weekend course and a book of hypnotherapy scripts do not mean you can do this safely, effectively or professionally.
 The therapists that brief courses turn out may sometimes help people, just as a 'cowboy' plumber might occasionally fix a tap.
 But would you knowingly call one in?
 Or, more to the point, would you want to become one?
 If you were the client, would you want to see a therapist who had trained as quickly and cheaply as possible or one who had invested time, money and effort in a thorough understanding of the field?

 Many hypnotherapists find a lot of their clients come by word of mouth, and that means being good at what you do.
 If you want a therapy business that will grow, become successful and genuinely help the people you work with you need to provide a top-class, professional service.
 And that means investing in top-class, professional training with no shortcuts.

 For more on this topic and others, please send for our free ebook 'How to become a hypnotherapist'.

 Can other study be counted towards my hypnotherapy training?

 It's a lot of money, will I be able to make it back?

-We offer 20 full days of training, and our fees if you study to practitioner level work out at less than £95 per day.
-This includes telephone and email support throughout the course, a text book and entry into an externally assessed specialist diploma worth £100.
-We also offer continued support when you are qualified in terms of supervision and advice.
-We feel this is pretty good value for money.
+We recognise that for many of our students, their training represents a significant investment.
+Fees (which you'll find HERE) include 20 full days of training, unlimited telephone and email support throughout the course, a textbook and entry into an externally validated specialist qualification worth up to £100.
+We also offer continued support when you are qualified in terms of supervision and advice, and discounts off CPD training.
+We feel we offer pretty good value for money.

 How should I choose a hypnotherapy training course?